delancey314/Human-vs-the-rest-survival/README.md

 This is the largest summary  of ecological communities for mammals.
 This brings the individual species into functional interactive communities.
 7977 records that indicate the presence and, for a subset of the records, the abundance of mammal species, including representatives across trophic groups and size classes but excluding bats, documented at 1000 sites throughout the world, encompassing a variety of habitats.
 Great granularity as well.
 Key features are it lists mammalian communities  with all mammalian species, their long/latitude and year (cross reference to  NDGAIN), and habitat.

+####  Effects of biodiversity on the functioning of ecosystems:A summary of 164 experimental manipulations of species richness

+A summary database of 164 expirements manipulating the species composition of real world biological communities.
+It has some sparseness (columms from 1-72 for the number of species removed) but it is the best source of expiramental data for forecasting.

+ #### Bioclime
+  Bioclimatic variables that are derived from the monthly temperature and rainfall values in order to generate more biologically meaningful variables. too big to post to GIT